Transport in Birmingham: Clean Air Zone

 Birmingham introduced a Clean Air Zone on 1 June 2021, which charges polluting vehicles to travel into the city centre (all roads within the A4540 ring road).
 Poor air quality kills around 900 people a year in Birmingham and the government has ordered the city to reduce pollution.
 The daily charge is £8 for petrol cars built before 2006 and diesel cars built before 2015, and £50 for lorries and coaches.
-The money is used to improve public transport.
+The money is used to improve public transport, for example, the three new stations on the Camp Hill Line were partly funded by money from the Clean Air Zone.

 Cycling

 Sustrans' National Cycle Route 5 goes through central Birmingham, connecting with National Cycle Route 81 at Smethwick.
 National Cycle Route 535 from Sutton Coldfield terminates just north of Birmingham Snow Hill railway station.

-In 2021, Transport for West Midlands launched a cycle hire scheme involving over 300 bikes and 43 docking stations across the West Midlands, including central Birmingham.
-Dedicated cycling infrastructure remains relatively scarce in suburban areas of Birmingham.
+In 2026, Lime launched a cycle and scooter hire scheme involving over 2,000 bikes, 500 e-scooters and 43 docking stations across the West Midlands, including central Birmingham.
+However, dedicated cycling infrastructure remains relatively scarce in suburban areas of Birmingham.